cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 This is essentially the docker command (www.docker.com), but pushes the images to the IBM Cloud Container Registry.
 The images are built with the corresponding Dockerfile and contains all of the necessary software packages needed to run the microservices (eg. NodeJs, business logic).
 By creating an image, it allows us the flexibility of reusing it to deploy several times without needing to recompile the code.
-This is the first time submitting these image repositories so we will provide it with a tag "1".
+This is the first time we are submitting these image repositories so we will provide it with an initial tag "1".
 Ensure you specify the trailing "." which references the location of the Dockerfile.

     cd cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation